CaDoodleWebsite/cadoodlecad.github.io/docs/docs/landing.md

-# About MkDocs
+# About CaDoodle

-## What is MkDocs?
+## What is CaDoodle?

 The description on the MkDocs site is:

-> Project documentation with Markdown.
+> A simple yet powerful CAD solution for designers and engineers

 MkDocs is a Python tool that generates a static site based on content written in Markdown.